sneha2910/CSCC09-project/README.md

 - Docker: the application will be contained inside a docker container.
 - Websocket: Used as a fast communication protocol.

-## Additional features that would be completed by the final version
-- Animations: Users can see animation of loading
-- Notes: users can add notes on chosen frames and UI elements for everyone working on the project to see.
-- Exporting: users can export their UI prototype as PDFs or images.

 ## Tech stack
 - Frontend: React
 - Backend: Expressjs
 - Database: MongoDB Atlas

 ## Method of deployment
 We will build a docker image of the application.
-Then we will deploy the docker image on AWS virtual machine.
+Then we will deploy the docker image on AWS EC2.